reduxjs/redux/docs/faq/ImmutableData.md

 - Both Redux and React-Redux employ [shallow equality checking](#how-do-shallow-and-deep-equality-checking-differ).
 In particular:
   - Redux's `combineReducers` utility [shallowly checks for reference changes](#how-does-redux-use-shallow-equality-checking) caused by the reducers that it calls.
-  - React-Redux's `connect` method generates components that [shallowly check reference changes to the root state](#how-does-react-redux-use-shallow-equality-checking), and the return values from the `mapStateToProps` function to see if the wrapped components actually need to re-render.
+  - React-Redux's `useSelector` hook [compares the value returned by your selector against the previous value by reference](#how-does-react-redux-use-shallow-equality-checking) to decide whether the component needs to re-render.
 Such [shallow checking requires immutability](#why-will-shallow-equality-checking-not-work-with-mutable-objects) to function correctly.
 - Immutable data management ultimately makes data handling safer.
 - Time-travel debugging requires that reducers be pure functions with no side effects, so that you can correctly jump between different states.